Aleppo air strike kills 14 members of one family: rescue team

-BEIRUT Fourteen members of the same family were killed in an air strike in rebel-held eastern Aleppo on Monday, emergency service workers said, as the Syrian government pursued its Russian-backed campaign to capture opposition-held areas of the city.
+BEIRUT (Reuters) - Fourteen members of one family were killed in an air strike in rebel-held eastern Aleppo on Monday, emergency service workers said, as the Syrian government pursued its drive to capture opposition-held areas of the city.

-A list of the dead published by the Civil Defence included several infants, among them two six-week old babies and six other children aged eight or below.
-The Civil Defence identified the jets as Russian.
-The attack hit the city's al-Marjeh area.
+A list of those killed in the city, published by the Civil Defence, included several infants, among them two six-week old babies and six other children aged eight or below.

-The Civil Defence is a rescue service operating in rebel-held areas of Syria.
-Its workers are known as "White Helmets".
+The Civil Defence, a rescue service operating in rebel-held areas of Syria whose workers are known as "White Helmets", identified the jets as Russian.
+The attack hit Aleppo's al-Marjeh area.

+Later in the day, separate air strikes on the village of Awaijel west of Aleppo killed at least 23 people and the toll was expected to rise, Syrian Observatory for Human Rights monitoring group reported.

-The campaign has killed several hundred people since it started last month after the collapse of a truce brokered by Russia and the United States.
-The Syrian Observatory for Human Rights said it had documented the deaths of 448 people in air strikes in eastern Aleppo since then, including 82 children.
+The Syrian government's Moscow-backed campaign has killed several hundred people since it started last month after the collapse of a truce brokered by Russia and the United States.

+The Observatory said it had documented the deaths of 448 people in air strikes in eastern Aleppo since then, including 82 children.
+The Syrian and Russian armed forces say they only target militants.

 Since the campaign was announced on Sept.
-22, the government has captured territory from rebels to the north of the city, and also reported advances in the city itself which rebels have in turn said they have mostly repelled.
+22, the government has captured territory from rebels to the north of Aleppo and reported advances in the city itself.
+Rebels have in turn said they have mostly repelled those reported advances in the city.

 A Syrian military source said the army had targeted terrorists in three areas of Aleppo on Monday, killing seven of them.
 The government refers to all rebel fighters as terrorists.